MiriamMalta/Clue/README.md

 Suspects
 - [x] Professor Plum
-you can cross this because you have this card in you hand and *you know* the envelope cannot contain it.
+- you can cross this because you have this card in you hand and *you know* the envelope cannot contain it.
-- [ ] Mr. Green
+- [ ] Mrs. Peacock
-you decide not to cross this because you *do not know* if this card is in someone else's hand or in the envelope.
+- you decide not to cross this because you *do not know* if this card is in someone else's hand or in the envelope.

 ## Game Play